animalrap/mailchimp-tagger/README.md

 # Mailchimp Audience Tagger

-A small command-line tool (with an optional point-and-click GUI) for tagging Mailchimp audience members by matching full names from a plain CSV list against your existing audience.
+A command-line tool (with an optional GUI) for tagging Mailchimp audience members from a CSV that has names only, no email addresses.

-Useful for anyone who regularly gets name-only rosters from a system that isn't synced to Mailchimp, such as event registration lists, waitlists, sign-up sheets, or check-in exports, and wants to tag those contacts for a segmented send without manually searching each name one at a time.
+Mailchimp's own CSV import can tag contacts, but only by matching on email.
+This tool exists for the opposite case: you have a list of full names from somewhere that was never tied to Mailchimp in the first place (an event roster, a sign-in sheet, a waitlist a front desk kept by hand) and you need those people tagged in your existing audience without typing each name into search one at a time.

+If your source list already has emails, you don't need this, use Mailchimp's native import instead.
+This tool is specifically for when all you have is a name.

 I built this because manually tagging contacts without emails attached to names was a huge pain point for me.